The Complete Chess Swindler

-David Smerdon is an Australian chess grandmaster and behavioral economist.
+David Smerdon is an Australian chess grandmaster and behavioural economist.
 In 2015 he published the highly successful chess opening book Smerdon’s Scandinavian.

 “The book shines with terrific examples and explanations.
-I have to recommend it to every chess friend, because the next lost position could come sooner than expected!”
-IM Dirk Schuh
+I have to recommend it to every chess friend, because the next lost position may come sooner than expected!” -- IM Dirk Schuh

 “A manual of how to use your chances in a lost position as effectively as possible.” -- IM Jeroen Bosch, Schaakmagazine

 “Thoroughly instructive and extremely entertaining.” -- Sean Marsh, CHESS Magazine

 “Smerdon is the first to treat the subject of swindling in a logical and systematic manner, but it is his choice of examples, well-known and obscure, that make the book shine.” -- GM Ian Rogers, The Byron Shire Echo